Rasel477867/AssociationRelationPractice/README.md

 This project specially practice relationship practice . one to many  and many to one. data load by dropdown.  used j-query ajax.
-Oninon Arcitecture flow. used generic repository and genric service layer.  so alhamdullha for get better confidence.
+Oninon Arcitecture flow. used generic repository and genric service layer.
+Dependency injection loosly cuple design by interface.  so alhamdullha for get better confidence.